apache/spark/docs/security.md

 </tr>
 </table>

-## Long-Running Applications

-Long-running applications may run into issues if their run time exceeds the maximum delegation token lifetime configured in services it needs to access.

-Spark supports automatically creating new tokens for these applications when running in YARN mode.
-Kerberos credentials need to be provided to the Spark application via the `spark-submit` command, using the `--principal` and `--keytab` parameters.

-The provided keytab will be copied over to the machine running the Application Master via the Hadoop Distributed Cache.
-For this reason, it's strongly recommended that both YARN and HDFS be secured with encryption, at least.

-The Kerberos login will be periodically renewed using the provided credentials, and new delegation tokens for supported will be created.

 ## Secure Interaction with Kubernetes

 When talking to Hadoop-based services behind Kerberos, it was noted that Spark needs to obtain delegation tokens